ibm-cloud-docs/account/add_webhooks.md

 ## Headers
 {: #header-payload}

-You receive the payload with a header that you configured in the UI when you added a webhook, and with an additional version header that has semantic version number.
+You receive the payload with a header that you configured in the UI when you added a webhook, and with an additional version header that has a semantic version number.
 This version header can be used to determine the expected format of the webhook payload.

 The current version header is `"IBM-Notifications-API-Version": "v2.0.0"`.